 Urine Colors and What They Mean

-Yellowish to Amber
+Yellowish or Amber Urine

-Most urine color falls into this category, which ranges from light yellow to a deeper amber color.
-The urochrome pigment that’s naturally in your urine becomes diluted when you drink water.
+Most urine color falls into this category, ranging from light yellow to a deeper amber color.
+The urochrome pigment naturally in your urine becomes diluted when you drink water.

 Do you have additional questions?